open-telemetry/opentelemetry-specification/specification/trace/api.md

 i.e. the Span becomes non-recording by being ended (there might be exceptions when Tracer is streaming events and has no mutable state associated with the `Span`).

+Language SIGs MAY provide methods other than `End` in the API that also end the span to support language-specific features like `with` statements in Python.
+However, all API implementations of such methods MUST internally call the `End` method and be documented to do so.

 `End` MUST NOT have any effects on child spans.
 Those may still be running and can be ended later.